Case report: Squirrel Pox

 I would like to believe that the Acyclovir helped and was so grateful that it was generously donated to these little squirrels by people on The Squirrel Board.
 But out of the 4 who were on it 1 died, 1 got better fast, and 2 really didn't seem to change much at all.
 To me this indicates that it may not have done anything at all.
 But of course I'd use it again, why not??
 I just hope that some good research is done into this disease one day so we won't all just be guessing in the dark about how to help these little ones.

-FYI, Here are a couple of academic papers that a vet friend sent me on Squirrel Fibromatosis.
+FYI, here are a couple of academic papers that a vet friend sent me on the disease:

 squirrel_fibromatosis1.pdf